demake 0.1.1

-Develop, Decorate and manage Dependencies for C Makefiles easily with a Ruby script.
+Develop, Decorate and manage Dependencies for C (GNU) Makefiles easily with a Ruby script.

 Install using the Ruby Gem: